Vicomtech/topSEARCH/README.md

 ## Quickstart

-Get started with the topFIND tool.
+Get started with the topSEARCH tool.

 ### Prerequisites